-Why is 37signals so arrogant? by Don Norman
+Why is 37signals so arrogant? (the broken link was removed) by Don Norman

 Yes, they are arrogant — and proud of it: “Arrogant is usually something you hurl at somebody as an insult,” Hansson said.
 “But when I actually looked it up — having an aggravated sense of one’s own importance or abilities’ — I thought, sure.”
 Park concludes his article by saying “Call it arrogance or idealism, but they would rather fail than adapt.
 ‘I’m not designing software for other people, ‘Hansson says.
 ‘I’m designing it for me.’ ” “I’m not designing … for other people.”
 I think that simple phrase speaks volumes.
 Thank goodness most companies recognize that this attitude is deadly.